apupu-framework/sql-named-parameters/README.md

 - 0.1.2 : Updated the document.
 - 0.1.3 : Updated the document.

  Conclusion
 --------------------------------------------------------------------------------
-Thank you very much for your kind attention and excuse my poor English.
+That's all.
+Thank you very much for your kind attention.